 - A. Check competitor number if applicable.
 Numbers should be displayed on the front of the uniform.
 Ask if they are participating in an event that will conflict with this event.
 Make note of the event on the event sheet. - B. If more than one take-off board is being used, ask the competitor to identify the one he wishes to use.
-Mark the board choice by his name on the event sheet. - C. Inform competitors of the uniform and jewelry rules as per the PIAA Rule Modifications/Adoptions approved by the PIAA Board of Directors (July 2014). - D. Inform the competitor of warm-up procedures and when the runway will be closed. - 1.
+Mark the board choice by his name on the event sheet. - C. Inform competitors of the uniform rule. - D. Inform the competitor of warm-up procedures and when the runway will be closed. - 1.
 In meets with more than one flight a 30-minute general warm-up is given to all competitors. - 2.
 All competitors not in the first flight are removed from the runway at the end of this 30-minute period and the first flight will be given 10 minutes to complete their warm-ups before competition begins. - 3.
 Competitor not in the first flight will be given a 10-minute warm-up before their flight begins. - 4.
-All competitors in finals will be given a 10-minute warmup before finals begin. - F. Explain what is acceptable material to use for marks. - 1.
+All competitors in finals will be given a 10-minute warmup before finals begin. - E. Explain what is acceptable material to use for marks. - 1.
 Chalk is not acceptable! - 2.
 One or two markers (number and material as approved by meet management). - 3.
 No marker may be placed on the runway. - 4.
 Markers may not be placed beyond the takeoff line except by meet management.